ssuttles-usgs/wavelab/documentation/notebooks/gui.md

         <li>"Sensor orifice elevation at retrieval time": Tape down to sensor at retrieval time</li>
         <li>"Deployment time": Time of instrument deployment</li>
         <li>"Retrieval time": Time of instrument retrieval</li>
+        <li>"Sea Name": The sea in which the data was collected.
+The sea name is stored as metadata and is not accounted for during WaveLab analysis.
+Sea Names adhere to the ACDD (Attribute Conventions for Dataset Discovery) and CF (Climate Forecasting) conventions.
+A full list of sea names is available here: https://www.ncei.noaa.gov/data/oceans/ncei/vocabulary/seanames.xml.</li>
     </ul>
 </div>